LRTC Emergency Response Team

 Pets and livestock that are kept as pets are considered by many as not only valuable property but as companion animals that are extended "members of the family."
 Historically fire and animal services personnel have been challenged to care for animals that have been overcome by heat, smoke, carbon monoxide, or have simply been found in weakened conditions for various reasons.
 Responders have tried various approaches in order to revive such animals, occasionally with success, however the Morgan Hill (CA) based nonprofit, Air for Paws, has taken on the challenge and has developed animal-specific resuscitation and supplemental oxygen equipment.

 Various state and local emergency responders have equipped themselves with Air for Paws resuscitation gear.
 The Air Force has kits as part of the veterinary medical gear for their K9 units.
 In July, 2015, Least Resistance Training Concepts (LRTC) was the first Nevada organization to receive kits along with Lyon County Animal Services, the North Lyon County Fire Protection District and City of Fernley Animal Control.
-The objective for providing kits to LRTC was to see if the kits were useful in providing emergency care to downed foals, and we found them to be quite suitable.
+The objective for providing kits to LRTC was to see if the kits were useful in providing emergency care to downed foals as well as at a couple of canine calls, and we found them to be quite suitable.

-The LRTC volunteers work closely with Lyon County Animal Services and have also trained in technical large animal rescue, with training provided by the Nevada Division of Emergency Management funded by a grant obtained by the Nevada Department of Agriculture.
-Thus being more effective in both small and large animal rescues falls within the overall mission of the organization.
+The LRTC volunteers worked closely with Lyon County Animal Services and have also trained in technical large animal rescue, with training initially provided by the Nevada Division of Emergency Management.
+Thus providing assistance with both small and large animal emergencies falls within the overall mission of the organization.

-The bag fits an M6 (also known as a Size B) oxygen cylinder and regulator that is provided by the user.
+The bag can hold an M6 (also known as a Size B) oxygen cylinder and regulator that is provided by the user.